Opinion: The real reason we’ve been given four days off for the jubilee

 It is a deliberate distraction from the failings of the state, a dangerous nod towards nationalism – and it has us all eating right out of the Conservative Party’s hands.
 The government might not have invented the jubilee, but they sure are using it to their advantage.

-In the post-Brexit era where everything is a culture war threatening traditional British way of life, invoking the Blitz spirit works in the government’s favour.
-Meaningless gestures like a return to imperial measurements evoke a nostalgia for a fictional bygone era of Britain and a senseless rejection of globalism: notions that spawned Brexit and appeal to a lot of Conservative voters.
+In the post-Brexit era, where everything is a culture war threatening the traditional British way of life, invoking the Blitz spirit works in the government’s favour.
+Meaningless gestures such as a return to imperial measurements evoke a nostalgia for a fictional bygone era of Britain and a senseless rejection of globalism: notions that spawned Brexit and appeal to a lot of Conservative voters.

-The Tories rely on this idea of the “good old days” to keep these voters loyal and the rest of us less focused on current living conditions.
-Through this jubilee-induced wave of patriotism, Boris Johnson is reconfiguring himself from a Prime Minister who broke the law in office and is facing a potential coup by his own party, into a Churchill-type saviour bringing Britain back to her glory days, fighting against the naysayers and the woke.
+The Tories rely on this idea of the “good old days” to keep these voters loyal and the rest of us less focused on existing living conditions.
+Through this jubilee-induced wave of patriotism, Boris Johnson is reconfiguring himself from a prime minister who broke the law in office and is facing a potential coup by his own party into a Churchill-type saviour bringing Britain back to her glory days, fighting against the naysayers and the woke.

-Incumbent leaders always benefit from crises like wars but the truth is, if we are in a war then it is one of the government’s own making, and it is a war against the most disadvantaged in our nation.
-This is no random war that has sprung out of nowhere threatening our shores, we are living the legacy of 12 years of Tory rule.
-This war is the result of over a decade of austerity, cuts to public services and slashes to state support for the most vulnerable.
+Incumbent leaders always benefit from crises such as wars, but the truth is that if we are in a war then it is one of the government’s own making, and it is a war against the most disadvantaged in our nation.
+This is no random war that has sprung out of nowhere threatening our shores – we are living the legacy of 12 years of Tory rule.
+This war is the result of more than a decade of austerity, cuts to public services and slashes to state support for the most vulnerable.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-But I look around me and I see a country where pensioners are forced back into work to make ends meet and pawnbrokers are experiencing record demand as people sell off their most sentimental items just to get by.
-I see a country where child poverty is so dire that it is fuelling an increase in children entering the care system and where there are more food banks than branches of McDonalds.
-In the face of this, what is a street party and a slice of Victoria sponge except attempting to slap a Union-Jack-themed plaster over a huge gaping wound?
+But I look around me and see a country where pensioners are forced back into work to make ends meet and pawnbrokers are experiencing record demand as people sell off their most sentimental items just to get by.
+I see a country where child poverty is so dire that it is fuelling an increase in the numbers of children entering the care system and where there are more food banks than branches of McDonald’s.
+In the face of this, what is a street party and a slice of Victoria sponge except attempting to slap a Union Jack-themed plaster over a huge gaping wound?

 When I think about the grotesque, lavish displays of opulence set to fill our screens this weekend, I recoil.
-Like the obscene images of the Imperial State Crown in its own chauffeur-driven car a few weeks ago, surely there has to be a better way forward.
-A more equitable, dignified way of living in this nation where hats get their own cars and children starve.
+Like the obscene images of the Imperial State Crown in its own chauffeur-driven car a few weeks ago, surely there has to be a better way forward, a more equitable, dignified way of living in a nation where hats get their own cars and children starve.

 Register for free to continue reading